 If you or your loved one require emergency support, please call 000.

-We also work with people whose speech is affected by emotional trauma, learning disabilities and physical impairments.
+We also work with people whose communication may be affected by emotional trauma, learning disabilities and physical impairments.

 Voice issues can make it challenging for some people to communicate.
 If your voice is hoarse, husky, or too loud or soft, it may be difficult for you to be fully understood by others.
 Here are some ways we can help: